 There will be some short scrambles getting into and out of Coyote Gulch.
 We will be on hand to help you with your pack and will have a rope we can use for a handline.
 We will be able to filter drinking water from the creek or nearby springs.

 - All ground transportation and photography guiding during the trip.

 - Park entrance fees.

 - Transportation to/from your home to Kanab, UT.

 - Rental Gear (cold water wading package)

 When you complete the checkout process, you will be given the option to either pay the full amount or put down a 50% deposit.
 If you pay the deposit, the remaining amount will be charged 90-days prior to arrival to the credit card we have on file.

 Recommended Camera Gear

-- Sturdy tripod and ballhead
+- Sturdy and lightweight tripod and ballhead

 - Digital SLR or Mirrorless Camera Body.